Breast Reconstruction Testimonial: Pilar

 In March 2010 I was halfway through neoadjuvant chemo therapy and considering different options for reconstructive surgery.
 A few months earlier, I had seen the look on the first plastic surgeon’s face when I said I was Stage 3 and would need radiation.
 That double-take made me pause and wonder if implants, which were the initial recommendation, were the best option.
 A friend had mentioned an alternative method, using your own fat, which intrigued me.
 I was a little worried that I didn’t have enough fat because I am a relatively skinny woman.

 I went to Dr. Khouri’s office and was immediately struck by his positive, energetic personality.
 He told me I had plenty of fat to use from the back of my thighs.
 I asked him about how radiation affects his procedure and he answered, “Radiation kills cancer cells and resident stem cells.
 Liposuction by needle will have the highest source of stem cells.
 Radiation depletes, liposuction replaces.
-Fat grafting is like planting seeds—BRAVA creates a scaffolding effect by stretching the skin, creating a larger field for the seeds, so to speak.
-The BRAVA is not easy to wear and takes a long time for the scaffolding to enlarge tissue-causing swelling.
+Fat grafting is like planting seeds—EVE creates a scaffolding effect by stretching the skin, creating a larger field for the seeds, so to speak.
+The EVE is not easy to wear and takes a long time for the scaffolding to enlarge tissue-causing swelling.
 Then the fat graft is put in, therefore creating a breast.
 The basic concept: “Stretch it out, fill it.
 Stretch it out, fill it.”

 I left the office feeling excited and overwhelmed at the same time.
 His assistant provided me with names of patients who had already been through the procedures.
 I went to see two of them and was impressed with the results.
 After speaking with my breast surgeon, it was determined that I would wait until after I had completed and healed from the radiation.